camunda/blog.camunda.org/content/post/2020/06/camunda-bpm-7.13-side-projects-released.md

 ## Register for the Webinar

-If you're not already registered, be sure to secure a spot at the free release webinars, which are offered in [German](TODO) and [English](TODO).
+If you're not already registered, be sure to secure a spot at the release webinar.
+You can register for free [here](TODO).

 ## Your Feedback Matters!